© Crown copyright 2020

 - in your UK home and is let while you live abroad

-If your gross receipts from letting aren’t more than the Rent-a-Room limit of £7,500 (or £3,750), you don’t pay tax on your profit.
+If your gross receipts from letting are not more than the Rent-a-Room limit of £7,500 (or £3,750), you do not pay tax on your profit.
 If they’re more than the limit, you may still be able to benefit under the Rent-a-Room Scheme.

 Your gross receipts include: